Private student loans for nearly every type of student

 Private loans for students are credit-based.
 That means that a lender will look at your history of borrowing money and paying it back.
 Federal student loans, on the other hand, are generally based on financial situation and federal guidelines rather than credit.
 (Note: A credit check is conducted for the Federal PLUS Loan.)

 If you don’t have a credit history, you may need a cosigner.
 A cosigner can be a parent, relative, or any other creditworthy individual.
-Their good credit history may help you get a private student loan.
+Their good credit history may help you get student loans for college.

 Along with you, a cosigner accepts responsibility for repaying your private student loan.
 If you keep your loan in good standing, making on-time payments, it can be a great way to build your own credit.
-If you fall behind or don’t pay back your loan, your cosigner’s credit can suffer if they don’t make payments.
+If you fall behind or don’t pay back your loan, your credit and your cosigner's credit can suffer if payments aren't made on time.

-After you apply for our private education loans for college or grad school, you’ll typically get a credit decision within 15 minutes of applying.
+After you've submitted your student loan application, you’ll typically get a credit decision.
 Once approved, you'll also get notices to review, accept, and e-sign your loan terms.

 Your school will have to certify your loan amount before it can be disbursed (paid to the school).
 Then you’ll get a Final Disclosure spelling out the details.